Have you been thinking of getting an Australian Working Holiday visa?

 - The United Kingdom of Great Britain and Northern Ireland

 Other countries can click here for info.

-- $5000 AUD in the bank.
-Side note: Most don’t get asked to show this, I didn’t.
-If they did ask you, it would likely be after your visa was approved and you’re at the airport (as opposed to when you’re applying) according to other travelers and research.
+- $5000 AUD in the bank ($3710 USD).
+Side note: Most don’t get asked to show this.
+I didn’t.
+If they did ask you, it would likely be after your visa was approved and you’re at the airport (as opposed to when you’re applying), according to other travelers and research.
 So if you don’t have it yet, just apply anyway and make it a goal to have that amount saved before you jet off.
+You will need it!